SirIle/sirile.github.io/content/posts/2026-08-17-my-images-finally-look-like-mine.md

 ---

-*The multi-agent system that built the picker, ordered the ear re-shoot, and ran the training is the same one from [Building a self-coordinating AI development team](/posts/2026-03-14-building-a-self-coordinating-ai-development-team/).
+*The heroes belong to the [agent-team D&D world](/posts/2026-03-02-agent-team-what-happens-when-ai-agents-work-together/); the picker, the ear re-shoot, and the training runs were driven by the same agents as in [Building a self-coordinating AI development team](/posts/2026-03-14-building-a-self-coordinating-ai-development-team/).
 Find me on [LinkedIn](https://www.linkedin.com/in/ilkka-anttonen) or [Bluesky](https://bsky.app/profile/sirile.bsky.social).*